Usbac/wolff/docs/middleware.md

 With that in mind, the middleware class has a `before` and `after` method to add respectively a middleware of type `before` and `after`.

-`before(string $url, \Closure $function)` `after(string $url, \Closure $function)`
+`before(string $url, \Closure $function)`
+`after(string $url, \Closure $function)`

-The first parameter is the working route, the second parameter must be the function that will be executed.

 The function parameter must take two parameters, the Wolff request object (instance of `Wolff\Core\Http\Request`), and a function that when executed, will call the next middleware.
-So if this function isn't executed by the middleware, the middleware chain will stop there.
+So if this function isn't executed by the middleware, the middleware chain will stop right there.

+The function parameter can return a string which will be appended to the response.

 _Keep in mind that the middlewares are executed in the order they are added._

-### Example
+## Examples

 ```php
 Middleware::before('admin/*', function($req, $next) {